 And, of course, Milwaukee is home to a 10-day party that has often been imitated but never matched, Summerfest, one of the world’s largest music festivals.
 If you haven’t done Summerfest, you haven’t experienced the ultimate concert!

 For the sports fans, Milwaukee has top-notch professional and college teams to cater to almost every taste: MLB Brewers, NBA Bucks, MISL Wave, Wisconsin Badgers, Marquette Golden Eagles, UW-Milwaukee Panthers, and the AHL Admirals.
-Milwaukee is the proud home of Miller Park, one of the finest stadiums in Major League Baseball.
+Milwaukee is the proud home of American Family Field, one of the finest stadiums in Major League Baseball.
 Meanwhile, they may be in Green Bay, but the entire state of Wisconsin remains head-over-heels in love with the NFL Green Bay Packers, winning or losing (their zeal is almost scary!), and legendary Lambeau Field, home of the Green & Gold, is just over two hours north of Milwaukee — a must see for any football fan!

 Arts & Entertainment